-- 1. The debtors and guarantors of eligible credit claims shall be non-financial corporations, public sector entities (excluding public financial corporations), multilateral development banks or international organisations. - 2.
+- 1. The debtors and guarantors of eligible credit claims shall be non-financial corporations, public sector entities (excluding public financial corporations), multilateral development banks or international organisations.
+This requirement shall not apply to the guarantor of a credit claim where the guarantee is not used to establish the compliance of that credit claim with the credit quality requirements for non-marketable assets. - 2.
 If a credit claim has more than one debtor, each debtor shall be individually and severally liable for the full repayment of the entire credit claim.